rkuma183/wilsonmar.github.io/_posts/2014-07-30-apple-macbook-hardware.md

 ## Register it.
 Now.

 <a target="_blank" href="https://support.apple.com/en-us/HT204308">
-Find your serial number</a>
+Find your serial number</a> then Confirm your warranty and support status:

-and enter it in
+1. Click the Apple icon at the upper left corner and select
+<strong>About this Mac</strong>.

+2. Double-click to the right of the "Serial Number" label and press command + C to copy it to your internal clipboard.

+3. PROTIP: Paste the serial number in a document that you store separate from your laptop so that you'll have it in case your laptop is lost or stolen.

+3. Click the red X at the upper-left of the pop-up to dismiss it.

+4. Open web page:
 <a target="_blank" href="https://selfsolve.apple.com/agreementWarrantyDynamic.do">
-Apple Online Service Assistant</a> to confirm your warranty and support status.
+Apple Online Service Assistant</a>

+4. Click on the box under "Enter your serial number" and press command + V to paste.

+5. Click on the box under "Please enter the code" and retype the jumbled letters.

+6. Click Continue.

+   PROTIP: Apple Care can be purchased for 3 years.

 <a target="_blank" href="https://www.ifixit.com/info/ID-your-Mac">
 Identify your Mac</a> for